openhwgroup/core-v-mcu/emulation/quickstart/README.md

 ### Step 1, Option 2: Use Vivado to Push the BitMap to the Nexys A7:
 This option requires installation the free-to-use WebTalk version of Vivado.
+In this option, the "shared UART/JTAG USB port" on the upper left-hand side of the Board (**B**) is used for pushing _bitmap_ files to the FPGA.
+This port connects to a USB port on your PC and uses the USB-to-MicroUSB cable that comes with the Nexys Board.
 - Use the able supplied with the Nexys A7 to connect the USB port configued as `dev/ttyUSB1` to the Nexys "shared UART/JTAG USB port".
 - Configure the MODE straps (**D**) on the Nexys Board to load from JTAG.